Seton Hall University Libraries, Strategic Plan 2020 LFA Approved 1/6/2020

 - Continue to deliver events such as the IHS book club, Research Seminar Series, and the My Professional Journal Speaker Series.

 - Leverage social media platforms to expose University Libraries, Special Collections, and Gallery activities.
+Create a cohesive social media communication plan/strategy across all campuses.
 (G1 G2 G3 G5 G6 G8)

 - Expand the IHS library social media presence on all platforms